 - 1. Assessment of eligible Metro funding sources and recommendations for seed funding. - 2.
 Development of implementation details, including eligibility requirements, institutional arrangements, management, staff resources and administration. - 3.
 Evaluation of potential strategies to accelerate progressive transition to Zero Emission Trucks in the I-710 corridor. - 4.
 Recommendations on how to encourage the participation of key regulatory agencies and stakeholders in the development of the program, with a specific focus on community-based organizations, non-profits, and community advocacy groups.

-This report provides a recommendation for seed funding for the 710 Clean Truck Program and a response to the Board's request for the current framework for implementation.
+This report, which was originally scheduled to be presented in March 2020, provides a recommendation for seed funding for the 710 Clean Truck Program and a response to the Board's request for the current framework for implementation.

 BACKGROUND